RavenDB vs MongoDB

 limit 10

-RavenDB's queries are natural to read and easy to write, even as the queries grow more complex.
-RavenDB leverages your existing knowledge, and the query optimizer has your back to ensure great performance.
+Queries are natural to read and easy to write, even as the queries grow more complex.

 MongoDB